mridul037/mridul037/README.md

 **Quote of the hour:**

-A few months writing code can save you a few hours in design.
+There's nothing more permanent than a temporary hack.

-~ Anonymous
+~ Kyle Simpson
 <pre>

 </pre>